FOREX-Dollar heads for biggest weekly gain since May on U.S. rate view

 By Jemima Kelly

-LONDON, July 17 (Reuters) - The dollar was on track for its biggest weekly gain in two months on Friday as investors refocused on the chance of the first U.S. interest rate rise since 2006 by the end of the year.
+LONDON, July 17 (Reuters) - The dollar was on track for its biggest weekly gain in two months on Friday as investors bet on the chances of a U.S. interest rate hike by the end of the year.

-The greenback has clocked up a 1.5 percent rise against a basket of currencies in a week in which Federal Reserve Chair Janet Yellen reiterated that U.S. rates were likely to increase this year, while the head of the European Central Bank said policy would remain ultra-loose.
+The U.S. currency has clocked up a 1.5 percent gain against a basket of currencies in a week in which Federal Reserve Chair Janet Yellen reiterated that U.S. rates were likely to increase this year.

 Currency investors have been distracted for weeks by uncertainty over whether Greece and its creditors would come to an agreement and avoid “Grexit” from the euro.
 The deal was done on Monday, turning the market’s focus back to fundamentals.

+“That’s picked up from Greece as the main driver of our market and therefore the dollar is, in a fairly parallel move, stronger off the back of it ...
+From now the euro goes down primarily because the dollar is going up.”

-Sterling hit a 7-1/2-year high against the euro of 69.445 pence, after Bank of England Governor Mark Carney gave his strongest hint yet on the timing of a UK rate rise, saying a decision on that would come into focus around the end of 2015.
+Sterling hit a 7-1/2-year high against the euro after Bank of England (BoE) Governor Mark Carney gave his strongest hint yet on the timing of a UK rate rise, saying a decision on that would come into focus around the end of 2015.

+The Fed and BoE rate rise comments were in stark contrast to the European Central Bank, which reiterated on Thursday that a 1 trillion euro quantitative easing programme would continue until at least September 2016.

+Most traders and strategists reckon the diverging policy outlook between the euro zone and the United States should see the euro continue to weaken, with many betting that it will fall below $1 in the next year.
+But some think that a U.S. rate rise is already largely priced in.

 The greenback was down about 0.1 percent on the day against the yen after touching a one-month peak of 124.235 yen, still on track to gain more than 1 percent for the week.
-(Additional reporting by Lisa Twaronite in Tokyo and Ian Chua in Sydney; Editing by Toby Chopra)
+(Additional reporting by Lisa Twaronite in Tokyo and Ian Chua in Sydney; Editing by Louise Ireland)